epurpur/VibeCoding_and_AIAgents/README.md

 ### Demo projects
 Let's show a few examples of demo projects prompts and walk through them the old way with Chatbots vs the newer way with agents. <i>**Disclaimer:** As of writing this (Summer 2026), unfortunately UVA does not license an AI Agent tool, so all examples shown will be with tools that either cost something or have firm usage limits. </i>

+##### Scenario 1: All In One app builder
+I will use an all in one service like [Base 44](https://base44.com/) for this example.
+This is vibe coding at its purest.
+I don't have to know anything other than what the outcome should look like.
+All the coding, hosting, etc is handled by the service.
+**Prompt:** Create a web app for me that tells the weather forecast for Charlottesville, VA.
+Find a free weather API to get the data from.
+Create a clean user interface with a reddish background.
+- Change temperature to Fahrenheit
+- Add a box for other city's weather

+##### Scenario 2: AI Coding Agent

 **Prompt:** Create a Python Streamlit application called Housing_Affordability_Agent that runs locally.
 This file (charlottesville_assessments_with_neighborhoods.csv) is data containing tax parcel data for the city of Charlottesville, Virginia.
 The key columns in the dataset are assessment (parcel value) and neighborhood.